MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A job is a collection of tasks and responsibilities.
 In Dynamics 365, areas of responsibility, tasks, functions, skills, and educational or certification requirements for a job are also required for [positions](#positions) that are associated with that job.
 Before you create jobs, you should set up some reference information, such as job titles, functions, and types.
 Having this information available saves you time when you add positions to the job.
 You can also set up eligibility to filter compensation plans for a specific job.

+### Journal

+The term *journal* is used throughout Dynamics 365 for many types of transactions.
+Journals can be used to post transactions into ledgers and subledgers.
+In Dynamics 365 Finance, Supply Chain Management, Project Operations, Commerce, and Business Central, journals always have a header and line.
+The header defines the type of transaction, such as counting journal to count inventory items, or a general journal batch to record financial transactions in the general ledger.
+The lines of the journal define the details of the transactions, including the amounts, and so on.
+For example, a counting journal includes lines for each item that is being counted in the inventory, and it has fields to indicate which location is being counted.
+The quantity fields indicate how many items are counted, and the system automatically records the cost adjustment of the counted inventory up or down based on the number of items counted.
+Similarly, a general journal has lines for each account and financial dimension combination being posted to which columns for the debit and credit amounts.

+Learn more at [Work with general journals - Business Central](/dynamics365/business-central/ui-work-general-journals) and [General journal postings - Finance](/dynamics365/finance/general-ledger/general-journal-processing), respectively.

+### Journal entries

+Journal entries are the primary means of recording financial transactions in Dynamics 365.
+These entries capture the movement of money, assets, or liabilities and serve as the foundation for maintaining accurate and up-to-date financial records.

 ## K

 ### Key entities